 Tax reform and deferred comp – what’s the potential impact?

-With the debate on health care on the back burner, the hot topic now is comprehensive federal tax reform.
-As our political leaders debate changes, many are left wondering what impact it will cause on businesses and key employees—and what that could mean for nonqualified deferred compensation plans.
+Although health care was the hot topic for a long time in Washington, D.C. and across the country, federal tax reform is now getting all the attention as the top item on the agenda for Congress.
+As our political leaders debate changes, many are left wondering how it could impact our lives, including businesses and key employees – and what that could mean for nonqualified deferred compensation plans.

-While a lot is still in the works, we want to keep you informed and updated.
-So you can continue to confidently talk with your clients about the value of deferred comp—with or without tax reform.
+While a lot is still in flux, we want to keep you informed and updated, so you can continue to talk with your clients about the value of deferred comp plans – with or without tax reform.

 How tax reform could affect deferred comp

-- Under the Administration’s tax reform proposal, the highest marginal income tax rate would fall from 39.6% to 35%.
-Considering this proposal would also eliminate the federal deduction for state and local taxes, some participants’ marginal tax rates could actually increase.
+- Under the House bill the highest marginal income-tax rate would fall from 39.6% to 38.5%, while the Senate version keeps it the same.
+When you consider this proposal both versions would also eliminate the federal deduction for state and local taxes, some participants’ marginal tax rates could actually increase.

-- Capital gains taxes would decline somewhat, and the 3.8% tax on unearned income would be eliminated — making after-tax investing somewhat more attractive.
+- Capital gains taxes could decline somewhat, and the 3.8% tax on unearned income would be eliminated – making after-tax investing somewhat more attractive.

-We believe contributions to a deferred comp plan would still be attractive to plan participants.
-Under proposals put forward by both Congress and the Administration, overall marginal individual tax rates (especially in high tax states) would still be relatively high.
-And any small reduction in capital gains taxes would not offset the long-term benefits of tax-deferred earnings.
-Another consideration—if 401(k) plan contributions were further restricted, deferred comp would offer the only way for key employees to save on a pre-tax basis.
+Pending the outcome of the debate over the tax proposals, we believe contributions to a deferred comp plan would still be attractive to plan participants.
+Overall, marginal rates (especially in high tax states) would still be relatively high.
+The relatively small reductions in capital gains taxes would not offset the benefits of tax-deferred earnings.

-- Owners of S-Corporations (and other types of tax pass-through entities) would be taxed at lower rates for business income.
+- Owners of S corporations (and other types of tax pass-through entities) would be taxed 25% for business income.
 While this wouldn’t include all pass-through income, it could significantly reduce the pass-through owner’s tax amount.

 - The delayed tax deduction for deferred comp contributions would remain unchanged.
 Unlike contributions to qualified plans that are currently deductible, deferred comp benefits are only tax deductible when distributed.

-So, any significant reductions in corporate tax rates could dramatically lower an employer’s long-term cost to sponsor a deferred comp plan.
-The cash flow required to support the delayed tax deduction could be much lower than under current law.
-Although it’s unlikely that a 15% corporate rate would make it into law, even a reduction to 20% or 25% would have a positive impact on employers’ cash flow.
+These significant tax reductions would dramatically lower an employer’s long-term cost to sponsor a deferred comp plan.
+The cash flow required to support the delayed tax deduction would be much lower than under current law.
+A reduction to a tax rate of 20% would have a positive impact on employers’ cash flow.

 Deferred comp plans are unfunded plans under the Employee Retirement Income Security Act (ERISA).
 This means that any assets set aside to informally finance the promised benefits remain on the employer’s balance sheet and are subject to taxation as required under the tax code.
 Typically, deferred comp plans are informally financed with taxable mutual funds or corporate-owned life insurance (COLI).